ing-bank/baker/core/baker-test/README.md

 #### isNull

-You can assert if an ingredient is null (existing ingredient but is equal null):
+You can assert if an ingredient is `null`
+(it will assert that the ingredient is an existing ingredient and is equal to `null`):

 **java:**
 ```java